-There appears to have been a small reduction in mean reported contacts for adults over the survey weeks.
-This is coincident with the half-term holiday period (Figures 1-3).
+Adult contact rates have remained fairly stable since Christmas.
+There appears to have been a small reduction in mean reported contacts for adults over the half-term school break, after which rates have returned to previous levels survey weeks (Figures 1-3).
 Contacts remain quite consistent across the regions of England and different nations of the UK, though trends are difficult to discern for Northern Ireland due to a small sample size (Figure S1).
-Recorded contacts for school-aged children has fallen, but this is complicated by some being on their half-term break (Figure 4).
-The Spring half term breaks occur at different times in different regions in the UK.
-The mean contacts for children during Spring half term break represent an average of some children still in school and some not at school, it is therefore not directly comparable to other school holiday periods where the break are more aligned.
-The percentage of children aged 5 to 11 who are in isolation has fallen rapidly over recent weeks, but remains around 5% (Figure 5).
+Following the half-term break, recorded contacts for school-aged (and younger) children has recovered to levels typically recorded during school terms (Figure 4).
+With the re-opening of schools, the percentage of children aged 5 to 11 who are in isolation has increased again to almost 10% (Figure 5).
 Around 7-8% of older children and adults (<60 years) and around 2% of the elderly (>60 years) report isolating, figures that have remained fairly stable over recent weeks (Figure 5).

-The fall in the reported use of face-coverings in English adults, since the lifting of restrictions appears to be stabilising at roughly the level observed before Plan B measures came in place in December (Figure 6).
-Facemask restrictions remain in Scotland and Wales and usage has remained high in both these countries, though may be falling somewhat in Wales (Figure 6).
-The drop in facemask use in England has been seen in all adult ages, with those age 60+ falling the least and those in 30-59 falling the most (Figure 7).
+The fall in the reported use of face-coverings in English adults appears to be continuing (Figure 6).
+Facemask restrictions remain in Scotland and Wales and usage has remained higher in both these countries, though may be falling in Wales (Figure 6).
+The drop in facemask use in England has been seen in all adult ages, with those age 60+ falling the least and younger adults (18-29 years old) falling the most (Figure 7).

 Those who attended work over the last year have reported consistently higher contacts compared to those whose work is open, but they did not attend (Figure 8).
-This difference may have narrowed somewhat over the last week, which might be linked to the half-term vacation.